Imaginary Geometry I: Interacting SLEs

 \medbreak { \bf Acknowledgments.} We thank Bertrand Duplantier, Steffen Rohde, Oded Schramm, Wendelin Werner, and David Wilson for helpful discussions.
-We also thank Nike Sun and Sam Watson for helpful comments on an earlier draft of this article.
+We also thank Nike Sun, Sam Watson, and several anonymous referees for very helpful comments which have led to many significant improvements.